pwong-it/Project-2_Full-Stack-Application/README.md

 ## :sunglasses: Lessons learnt
 1. Have to ensure the date style for Postgresql is set correctly.
 2. Do most of the CSS work BEFORE creating login sessions.
 Entering login details for CSS changes is a nightmare!
+3. Be mindful of not having a signup page on the landing page.
+If database gets wiped out for whatever reason, you will need to recreate a sign up button on the landing page, as the app is private.
+4.

 ## :white_check_mark: Future features
 -